Disappearance of Simon Cheng: Disappearance

-At 12 noon on August 8, 2019, Simon Cheng left his home in Jordan and entered Shenzhen, Guangdong Province to attend a business meeting that day.
+At 12 noon on August 8, 2019, Simon Cheng left his home in Jordan, Hong Kong and entered Shenzhen, Guangdong Province to attend a business meeting that day.
 At 18:00 on the evening of August 8, Simon Cheng entered the club and left at 21:00.
 At 22:00, Simon Cheng sent a WeChat message to his girlfriend claiming that he was taking the high-speed rail back, and then lost contact with his family.
 When Simon Cheng was interviewed by the BBC later, he claimed that he was stopped during the border inspection at the mainland port area of West Kowloon Station, and was sent on a train to Shenzhen and handed over to three plainclothes police officers from the Chinese National Security Department.

 On August 9, Shenzhen Luohu police said that "Hong Kong resident Simon Cheng was sentenced to 15 days of administrative detention by Luohu police for violating Article 66 of the "Public Security Administration Punishment Law of the People's Republic of China" (i.e. prostitution).

 On August 10, Simon Cheng's family said that the Hong Kong Immigration Department stated that the person was administratively detained in mainland China, and the reason and location of the detention were unknown.

 On August 21, the Chinese Ministry of Foreign Affairs held a regular press conference.
 Spokesperson Geng Shuang stated that Simon Cheng was sentenced to 15 days of administrative detention by Shenzhen police for violating the "Public Security Administration Punishment Law of the People's Republic of China".
 When reporters asked about the specific case, Geng Shuang said "It is recommended to inquire with the relevant departments."
 On the same day, a Facebook page named "Release Simon Cheng" uploaded a statement signed by "Simon's Family" yesterday, saying: "After verification by lawyers, the case is under the charge of the Shenzhen Public Security Bureau, but it has not been found out where Simon is being held, and he has not been able to meet with a lawyer.
 There is no trace of Simon in the Shenzhen Detention Center, Bao'an District Detention Center, and Nanshan District Detention Center.
 Two police stations in Guangzhou and Shenzhen, as well as the Guangzhou Railway Public Security Bureau, all said they did not know Simon's whereabouts.
 "The family feels helpless and is very worried about Simon's safety.
 They hope that Simon can return to Hong Kong as soon as possible."